Set up Cloud Voicemail

 Provisioning for Teams users isn't the same as it was for Skype for Business Online users.
 For Skype for Business Online users, Cloud Voicemail was automatically set up and provisioned when the users were assigned a Teams Phone license and were Enterprise Voice enabled by the provisioning system.

 For Skype for Business Server on-premises users, Cloud Voicemail is automatically set up and provisioned.
 However, you must configure the Skype for Business Server environment to route calls to Cloud Voicemail.
 For more information, see Plan Cloud Voicemail service for on-premises users.

 Voicemail messages generated by Cloud Voicemail are delivered to and stored in the user's Exchange mailbox, either in Exchange Online or in Exchange Server.
 There's no specific or additional storage for voicemail.
 The clients that access voicemail (for example, Microsoft Outlook, Microsoft Teams, or Skype for Business) do so through the Exchange mailbox and the APIs provided.

 A voicemail message contains an attached audio file with the voice messages and the voicemail transcription (if enabled).

 The Exchange mailbox of a user stores any custom recorded greetings.
-These greetings are retrieved by Cloud Voicemail as needed during an incoming call.
+Cloud Voicemail retrieves these greetings as needed during an incoming call.